Taranis mayi: Description

-Sculpture : above the angle are three spirals in each whorl, and one below it.
-In the body whorl are eighteen, subdistant just below the angle, crowded towards the siphonal canal.
-Very fine axials, about 42 in the penultimate whorl, run obliquely back from the suture to the angle, and then at an obtuse angle obliquely forward to the suture.
+Sculpture: From the suture to the angle, the surface slopes back, then bends forward at an obtuse angle towards the suture.
+Above the angle, each whorl features three spiral ribs, with an additional one below it.
+On the body whorl there are eighteen spirals — subdistant just below the angle and becoming more crowded toward the siphonal canal.
+Very fine axial ribs, about 42 on the penultimate whorl, run obliquely across the surface.